-Events ST 2023 2400180 Current Topics of Quantum Computing 3 SWS Practical course / 🛱 Streit, Kühn, Schaefer Exams Exams ST 2023 7500368 Practical Course: Current Topics of Quantum Computing Kühn
+Events ST 2024 2400203 Current Topics of Quantum Computing 3 SWS Practical course Kühn, Schaefer, Streit

 The assessment is carried out as an examination of another type (§ 4 Abs.
 2 No. 3 SPO).

 The overall impression is evaluated.
 The grading is based on a term paper and a presentation.
 Students may redraw from the examination during the first two weeks after the topic has been communicated.